How we must entice people back to the office post-pandemic

 “Over time, face-to-face interaction is required to facilitate collaboration, build relationships, solve complex challenges and generate ideas.”

 So, the challenge it seems, is convincing those people who don’t want to return to the office full time or at all, that there’s advantages.
-We need to entice people back into the office, to a sufficient degree, for one or two days a week, to ensure we don’t lose the extra opportunities for creativity and other benefits of IRL interaction.
+We need to entice people back into the office, to a sufficient degree, for one or two days a week, to ensure we don’t lose the extra opportunities for creativity, employee wellness and other benefits of IRL interaction.
 The companies that understand this will attract the best talent.
 Vaibhav Gujral: Partner at McKinsey & Company lays it out:

 “Organisations that get it right may emerge from the crisis ahead in the war for talent, with policies that employees prefer, and workplaces that are purpose-designed to be vibrant, foster collaboration and productivity for the new way of working.”